bretth/saltstack-ops-handbook/docs/Part-3-Installing-a-masterless-minion.md

 ## Summary

-Although we could survive just with _salt-ssh _ managing _ _ infrastructure, creating a minion daemon could be the basis for scaled out masterless architecture.
+Although we could survive just with _salt-ssh_ , creating a minion daemon could be the basis for a scaled out masterless architecture.
 We used a local git repository to push to but with a little modification we could auto-deploy from a remote with cron.

 At this point we have created a project that can bootstrap a standalone masterless minion with salt-ssh and have everything under version control.